Lilly’s Story

 Hope for Our Family

-For many years, anxiously managing Lilly’s allergy with strict avoidance, we lived in an isolated silo.
+For many years, anxiously managing Lilly’s issues with strict avoidance, we lived in an isolated silo.
 My extended family didn’t understand why Lilly’s had to be homemade or why I distrusted ingredients that vaguely said “spices and natural flavours”.
 My husband and I ate most takeout food as if it was illicit – always after she was safely tucked into bed and never saved those leftovers in the fridge.
 Because there was no educational material in the U.S. on where sesame might be hidden, each year, I dug through literature from Canada to recreate my information sheet to educate teachers and other parents.
 Those were tough, exhausting years keeping Lilly safe.

 Hope arrives?

 For years, Lilly dosed religiously, mostly preferring tahini with equal parts sugar in a spoon.
 We occasionally mixed it up with tahini cookies for dosing at sleepaway camp.
 But she had her system and stuck with it.
-The Children’s allergy test was a leap of faith for all of us, but especially for a child who has been told her whole life that food that others enjoy could poison her.
+The Children’s profile was a leap of faith for all of us, but especially for a child who has been told her whole life that food that others enjoy could poison her.

 Light at the end of the tunnel

 We had a mantra e had a mantra when she was very little: “Yes, “Sesame Street.
 No to sesame foods.”
 Les” than a year into treatment, life had opened up.
 Lilly’s favourite takeout meals were sushi and bagels.
 At 13 years old, with five years of OIT solidly behind her, we grew more relaxed about her maintenance doses.
-But the real test of her treatment came later that year.
+But the real checkup of her treatment came later that year.

 At a party, Lilly told me she enjoyed a big chunk of “delicious peanut butter fudge.”
 She”had eaten a large portion of sesame halves.
 Without a mild reaction, she could take four times the amount of sesame protein in an OIT dose.
 With the long-term maintenance of OIT, it’s important to have checkpoints for testing.
 To understand better how the allergy may have changed.
-That accidental halve ingestion was the impetus for us to do updated testing.
+That accidental halve ingestion was the impetus for us to do updated screening.
 Her blood IgE had dropped significantly, and her skin test was negative.
 Ultimately, an in-office food challenge at Latitude would clarify what she was safe to eat.

 Challenges ahead